Azure/kubernetes-hackfest/labs/paas/otomi/README.md

 After completing the labs, you'll be able to:

-- Install Otomi on AKS with basic configuration options
+- Install Otomi on AKS
 - Use the Teams feature in Otomi for multi-tenancy and network isolation
 - Use te Otomi web UI to expose K8s services and configure network policies between workloads
 - Explain the difference between Otomi core apps and how to activate optional apps